git4x/lede-newifi3-openwrt/README.md

-## include openclash ssr-plus simple version
+## Auto Build OpenWrt For newifi3 Using GitHub Actions

-Build OpenWrt using GitHub Actions
+this my own using simple version

 ## Usage